 Step 4: Make the quick cinnamon rolls without yeast filling

 Now it is time to prepare the filling.
-In a medium bowl add the brown sugar and white granulated sugar.
+In a medium bowl add the brown sugar, cinnamon, and white granulated sugar.
 Melt the butter in the microwave or on the stovetop.
 Then add it to the bowl along with the vanilla extract.
 Mix it all together into a yummy paste.

 Step 5: Roll out that cinnamon rolls dough